kjahan/automate_notebooks/README.md

 You need to install `papermill` in Python 3 kernel.
 See `notebooks/setup_environment.ipynb`.

-## Run notebook from command line:
+## Running notebooks from command line:
-In this example, we run a demo notebook in which we just pass two parameters and print them.
+In this demo, we run a sample notebook to which we just pass two parameters and simply print them.
 After running the following command, check the `notebooks/output.ipynb` to view the output of your notebook run.

-Note that we need to explicitly pass the kernel (i.e. `python2`) when running the notebook using papermill:
+Note that we need to explicitly pass the kernel (i.e. `python3`) when running the notebook using papermill library:

 `papermill notebooks/run_me.ipynb notebooks/output.ipynb -p alpha 0.6 -p l1_ratio 0.1 -k python3`